variousauthors/arrogantgamer/source/_posts/2012-10-01-death-death-evolution.markdown

 for personal gain, switch up the theme a bit, and make a truely golden game about ghosts or demons or something.

-This is the only game I've played from Ludum Dare 24.
+At the time of writing, this is the only game I've played from Ludum Dare 24.
 I like the theme of Evolution (as a child, EVO was one of my favourite games), so I imagine there are others that I should probably check out.